Casual Academic

 College of Humanities, Arts and Social Sciences

-I am a PhD candidate in the Archaeology Department, researching the archaeology of Irish-Australia.
-My research areas include: social identity and the nature of Irishness; the Irish diaspora with a particular focus on the Irish Australian experience; how nineteenth century Irish migrant communities conceptualised themselves outside of Ireland.
-I blog about my research at www.dontforgetyourshovel.com.
+I completed my PhD in historical archaeology in 2023.
+My research areas include: social identity and the nature of Irishness; the Irish diaspora with a particular focus on the Irish Australian experience; folk traditions and folklore, the archaeology of health.
+I blog about my research (occasionally) at www.dontforgetyourshovel.com.

 Master of Archaeology (with high distinction) 2014, Flinders University